 A submitted proposal should be the final version, not a draft or work in progress.
+Submitted proposal language must be on a template form to be given by DFM to ensure consistency and efficiency of the drafting process.

 August - October